Dapp-Learning-DAO/Dapp-Learning/defi/Aave/README-en.md

 **TIPS**
 - All rates queried on chain or subgraph, are expressed in RAY units i.e. 10^27.
-All emmissions are expressed in WAD unists i.e. 10^18.
+All emissions are expressed in WAD unists i.e. 10^18.
 - APY: Compounding interest accrued by deposit or borrow on LendingPool
 - APR: Non Compounding rewards earned as part of LiquidityMinig